savnnaka/SpotOnLaravel/README.md

 - Email-Verification for both users and organizers
 - CRUD-Functionalities: creating, reading, updating (and deleting) events and one's profile
 - Includes editor to edit events
-- Images are stored as base64 in database
+- Images are stored as base64 in database#

+Requirements

+- Laravel 9
+- MySQL
+- PHP 8 or higher

+Steps

+- download all files
+- create empty table in your database
+- change .env-file: database connection
+- php artisan storage:link
+- php artisan serve